 Learning labs are $125 and are not included in full conference registration.
+Lunch is included.
 See the registration rates.

 To assist you in selecting workshops that will be most helpful, presenters have coded their workshops using one of the following categories:

 - Level 2: Best suited to those new to the field

 - Level 3: Best suited to those with a moderate level of experience in the field and/or those in mid-level leadership positions

 - Level 4: Best suited to those with extensive experience in the field and/or those in high-level leadership positions

 All learning labs and workshops have been *approved for CAWA CE credits.